Napoleon and the Catholic Church: Excommunication

-When Pius VII subsequently excommunicated Napoleon, French Brigadier-general Étienne Radet saw an opportunity to gain Napoleon's favour and arrested the pope on the night of 5 July 1809.
+When Pius VII subsequently excommunicated Napoleon, French Brigade-general Étienne Radet saw an opportunity to gain Napoleon's favour and arrested the pope on the night of 5 July 1809.
 Although Napoleon had ordered the Castel Sant'Angelo to be occupied by French troops and cannons to be pointed at the papal bedroom, he did not approve of Radet's actions.
 Despite this, Pius VII remained a French prisoner, being sent first to Genoa and then Grenoble before being placed under house arrest at a large mansion in Savona.
 Napoleon sent several delegations to pressure Pius VII to yield power and sign a new concordat with France, including invoking a church council.

 Papal rescue

 The pope remained in confinement for over six years, and did not return to Rome until 24 May 1814, when the 5th Radetzky Hussars of the Coalition forces freed him during a pursuit of French forces.
 Hungarian hussars escorted the pope back to Rome through the Alps.

 Captain János Nepomuki Horváth gave his own coat to warm the pope, the same officer depicted as the protagonist of Sándor Petőfi's epic János vitéz.
 For his gallantry, Horváth received the highest papal decoration, the Supreme Order of Christ.
 The pope also gave the hussars a flag, now in the Vienna Arsenal, reading "Ungariae Patronae Pium comitatis ad Urbem; O felix tanto Roma sub auspicio - Boldog vagy Róma, hogy érzed a Magyarok Nagyasszonyának oltalmát, ki Piust a Városba kísérte" (You are happy Rome to feel the protection of Our Lady of Hungary, who accompanied Pius to the City).